apache/trafficserver/doc/admin-guide/plugins/lua.en.rst

     traffic_ctl plugin msg ts_lua stats_reset

-Summary statistics are aggregated every 5s and are available as metrics.
+Snapstho statistics are aggregated every 1s and are available as metrics.

 ::